PhilPasu/Master-Thesis-Jump-risk-hedging-in-BTC-option/README.md

+# Thesis — Jump-Risk Hedging on BTC Options

+## Introduction — What this work is and how to read it (big picture)

 **What we’re deciding.** A practical recipe for hedging **Bitcoin options** when prices can **jump**.

 **What varies in the recipe (three knobs):**